-An inspection report is usually performed by a third party company hired by the insurance company that your application has been submitted to, although the insurance company might have in-house personnel to do it.
-It is typically required on applications for policies with higher death benefits, or for older applicants.
+An inspection report is usually performed by a third-party company hired by the insurance company that your application has been submitted, although the insurance company might have in-house personnel to do it.
+It is typically required on applications for policies with higher death benefits or for older applicants.
 They are sometimes also called Personal History Investigations.

 The phone interview usually takes 10 to 20 minutes, but in some cases, particularly with elderly people or larger death benefits, a face-to-face interview might be required.
 Applicants who are 70 years or older may also be required to complete cognitive testing as part of their inspection report.

 You can get through the call more quickly if you are prepared for the interview.
 As you will be asked questions regarding your health, finances, and lifestyle (and business, if the insurance policy has business uses), we recommend having the following information at hand during the call:

 Income, assets, and net worth.
 This is to verify the information you submitted with the application, as well as any financial documents submitted.

 Employment history, foreign travel, hazardous activities, tobacco use, alcohol use, past history of drug use, and driving record.
 The inspector might also ask you for the purpose of this insurance.

-If the policy is being used to fund a buy-sell agreement or used for key-person insurance, the interviewer will ask business-related and financial questions, including nature of the business, number of employees, how long the business has been operating, etc.
+If the policy is being used to fund a buy-sell agreement or used for key-person insurance, the interviewer will ask business-related and financial questions, including the nature of the business, the number of employees, how long the business has been operating, etc.